helloyide/Cross-stitch-Networks-for-Multi-task-Learning/README.md

  * Trained 30 epochs with batch size = 128

  ## Evaluation
  The overall accuracy is calculated by averaging the accuracies of sub tasks.
-With cross stitch transformation it gets about 2% improvement on test dataset.
+With cross stitch transformation it gets more than 1% improvement on test dataset.

  Orange: without sharing.
 Blue: with cross stitch.
  ![test accuracy](https://raw.githubusercontent.com/helloyide/Cross-stitch-Networks-for-Multi-task-Learning/master/img/acc_test.png)